Tkinter Button

 )Code language: Python (python)

 The default state of a button is normal.
-In the normal state, the button will respond to the mouse events and keyboard presses by invoking the callback function assigned to its command option.
+In the normal state, the button will respond to the following events:

 The button can also have the disabled state.
-In the disabled state, a button is greyed out and doesn’t respond to the mouse events and keyboard presses.
+In the disabled state, a button is greyed out and doesn’t respond to the mouse click and keyboard press events.

-To control the state of a button, you use the state() method:
+To set the state of a button, you use the state() method:

 # set the disabled flag